koechandy/koechandy/README.md

 ### Hi there! :wave: Andrew here;

-## I am currently a Biostatistics masters fellow at the University of Bremen.
+## Biostatistics masters fellow at the University of Bremen.

 Interested in Bayesian statistics, Design and analysis of dose-response experiments, Statistical methods for clinical trials, Spatial Statistics and Mapping.